alexdiwa/cocobuds/README.md

 ### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other. ###

 In the previous short answer question, we provided a description of the models we employed in our app and a higher-level description of the way they interact according to our designed ERD.
-Within this, however, are multiple associations (one-to-one, one-to-many and many-to-many) through which we gain the key functionality of our app.
+Within this, however, are multiple Active Record associations (one-to-one, one-to-many and many-to-many) through which we gain the key functionality of our app.

 1. User attributes: Location and Skill
   - Location (one-to-many): Each user has one location, but each location has many users.
 Locations are pre-defined and users can select one and only one.